-Let’s Celebrate National Rum Day!
-August 16th marks Nation Rum Day.
-Let’s celebrate it with Greenbar Distillery – a rum made in Los Angeles' original distillery.
+Let’s shake up summer with a luscious Lavender Daiquiri recipe just in time for another one of those holidays you're suddenly going to want to celebrate!
+August 16th marks National Rum Day.
+We're marking the occasion by getting to know Greenbar Distillery – and their very own rum made in Los Angeles' original distillery.
 National Rum Day, you say?
 Perhaps you’d be surprised to know that rum was the first spirit distilled in America’s, even before bourbon whiskey.

 Rum has a history almost as interesting as its distinctive flavor and aroma.
 In the New World its origins trace to the Caribbean, ultimately a result of some 1,500 sugar cane shoots that Columbus carried from the Canary Islands to the region on his second voyage in 1493.
 Obtained from the fermentation and distillation of molasses or other syrups from sugarcane, the drink initially became popular in Barbados in the 1650s.
 Referred to as rumbullion and ‘kill devil,’ rum quickly became a major commodity in the infamous ‘triangular trade’ between Europe, Africa and the American colonies and was entwined with the nautical lore of pirates across the region.